-College of San Mateo has an integrated institutional planning process that includes specific, measurable, realistic, and time-bound objectives and that is data driven and evidence based.
+College of San Mateo has an integrated institutional planning process that is data driven and evidence based and that includes specific, measurable, realistic, and time-bound objectives.
 At the core of CSM's integrated planning are four key documents: the Mission Statement, the Institutional Priorities, the Educational Master Plan, and the Program Review instrument.
 To view these documents, visit the PRIE website.